batect/batect/docs/content/index.md

 batect requires Docker 18.03.1 or newer, Java 8 or newer (although this requirement will be removed before v1.0), and:

 * On Linux and macOS: Bash and `curl`
-* On Windows: Windows 10
+* On Windows: Windows 10 / Windows Server 2016 or later

 batect supports both Linux and Windows containers.